amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-sftp-private-key-start

-Optional.
 A private key that is used to encrypt files that are sent to |where-send|.

 .. credential-sftp-private-key-end